evlog/SysPy/README.md

 (e) tool integration for hw/sw co-design by generating Tcl scripts for FPGA
     synthesis tools.

-On this repository supporting Python tools used within SysPy and also design examples using SysPy are included.
+In this repository Python code of SysPy, supporting Python tools used within SysPy and also design examples using SysPy are included.

+The folders' hierarchy in the repository is the following:

+./SysPy
+	./tools
+		./bin2init
+			bint2init.py
+			bin2hex.c
+			bin2hex (binary)

+-In the "tools" directory standalone Python code is included used within SysPy.

+-In the "bin2init" directory Python and C code are included that can be used to initialize to Xilinx BRAMs the binary content of C compiled software for the ORPSoC v2 (OpenrRisc) processor design.

 In case you find any piece of code in this repository useful to your work please add a reference to SysPy's repository or to one of the published papers related to SysPy.
-The list of publications as well as other information about me and the project can be found in my personla website:
+The list of publications as well as other information about me and the project can be found in my personal website:

 http://cgi.di.uoa.gr/~evlog/